 3. Depression.
 Some students become depressed because they are isolated from peers their own age.
-As much as you would like siblings or the occasional church friend to be their buddy, it is just not enough interaction.
+As much as you would like siblings or the occasional church friend to be their buddy, sometimes it’s just not enough interaction.

-Homeschooling may not be the best option for kids who are highly social.
+Homeschooling may not be the best school choice for highly social kids.
 I know this first hand.

 Playing a team sport not only helps your child get exercise, but it teaches teamwork and social skills.

 1. Charter schools.
 They were established in 1995.
-In the last 10-15 years, these schools have become recognized as a viable alternative to public schools and could be the best school for your child.
+In the last 10-15 years, these schools have become recognized as a viable alternative to public schools and could be a place for you to find a good school for your child.
 It is interesting to note they have gained traction in areas where the public schools are failing to do their job.

 Charter schools are still funded by the government, but they have fewer state laws governing them.
 The reduced legislation allows them more flexibility to be creative in the way they run the school.